 Our net income depends, in large part, on our ability to acquire assets at favorable spreads over our borrowing costs.
 In acquiring our target assets, we compete with other REITs, specialty finance companies, savings and loan associations, banks, mortgage bankers, insurance companies, mutual funds, institutional investors, investment banking firms, financial institutions, governmental agencies, mortgage loan servicers, asset management firms and other entities.
 Some of these entities may not be subject to the same regulatory constraints that we are (i.e., REIT compliance or maintaining an exemption under the 1940 Act).
 Many of our competitors are significantly larger than us, have access to greater capital and other resources and may have other advantages over us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish different counterparty relationships than us.
-Further, we may from time to time face competition from government agencies in connection with initiatives designed to stimulate the U.S. economy or the mortgage market, including for example competition for RMBS assets from the Federal Reserve as a result of its prior quantitative easing programs and competition from Fannie Mae and Freddie Mac in purchasing and securitizing mortgage loans.
-Market conditions may from time to time attract more competitors for certain of our target assets, which will not only affect the supply of assets but may also increase the competition for sources of financing for these assets.
+Further, we may from time to time face competitors for certain of our target assets, which will not only affect the supply of assets but may also increase the competition for sources of financing for these assets.
 An increase in the competition for sources of funding could adversely affect the availability and cost of financing, and thereby adversely affect our financial results.